 PM: Can you tell us a bit about the next internships?
 Padel Experience that will take place at the All In Padel Sports at Bouc Bel Air on July 15-18 & August 12-15?

-JS: We offer a refresher course of Padel at the All In Padel Sports, my heart club, on the same model of what is done at the Mouratoglou Academy.
-Our internship is the perfect alliance between padel intensive and relaxing in a family setting under the sun ...
+JS: We offer a refresher course of Padel at the All In Padel Sports, my favorite club, on the same model as what is done at the Mouratoglou Academy.
+Our course is the perfect combination of intensive padel and relaxation in a family setting under the sun…

-There will be intensive training of padel over 4 days through a method based on dynamic workshops which makes training intensive and varied and which allows to put into practice a maximum of things from a technical and tactical point of view etc.
+There will be intensive padel training over 4 days using a method based on dynamic workshops that make the training intensive and varied and allow you to put into practice as many things as possible from a technical and tactical point of view, etc.

 On Saturdays we offer matches with local players so that the trainees change partners and opponents and get out of their comfort zone.